 Intro to cPanel Hosts: Hear From the Experts Before Picking a Provider

-The name sounds like it might be the technical jargon that web hosting beginners fear, but cPanel can be the most valuable tool or feature to welcome a beginner — or even experienced developer — to a new web hosting plan.
+The name sounds like it might be the technical jargon that web hosting beginners fear, but the best cPanel hosting can be the most valuable tool to welcome a beginner — or even experienced developer — to a new web hosting plan.

 The visual interface makes server management ridiculously easy, bridging the gap between a drag-and-drop website builder and root access coding.